 Many popular accounting platforms don’t track time or offer project cost accounting.
 Look for an intuitive project management tool like FINSYNC that can collect, track and evaluate all of that valuable data.

-FINSYNC’s cash flow, accounting and payroll software is an all-in-one solution that can replace applications like QuickBooks and other disconnected apps used to run a business.
+FINSYNC’s cash flow, accounting and payroll software is an all-in-one solution.
+It can replace applications like QuickBooks and other disconnected apps used to run a business.

 With FINSYNC you can check up on a project’s health in real-time, with an understanding of what your current margin is and how much of your budget you’ve already spent.

-The software also collects historical data, which is tremendously useful for future projects.
+The software collects historical data.
+Historical data is tremendously useful for future projects.
 Have you been asked to build another website?
-Have a look at the last website project you did, clone it, and make adjustments as needed.
+Have a look at the last website project you did.
+Then, clone it and make adjustments.

 With all that valuable data stored in FINSYNC, all you have to do is run a report and you’ve got all the information you need to track margin on a project — and make better decisions as a business.